-- assessed and expressed opinions on corporate risks brought to its attention by the head of internal audit as part of the auditing activities completed by the latter; - examined the work plan for the Financial Year drawn up by the head of internal audit, integrating and sharing its objectives; - held a meeting with the external auditors to verify the auditing work carried out up to that date, ensuring that there was, however, a continual exchange of information between the head of internal audit, the external auditors and the Board of Statutory Auditors; - assessed the auditing company's observations relating to 2012; - examined the integration of the Group's internal audit function with that of J.Wray&Nephew Ltd., a recently-acquired company; - examined the annual safety report for plants in Italy; - checked the outcome of the recommendations made during the 2012 audit; - reported to the Board of Directors on the work carried out in the first and second half of the year and gave its opinion on the adequacy of the internal control system.
+- assessed and expressed opinions on corporate risks brought to its attention by the Head of Internal Audit as part of the auditing activities completed by the latter; - examined the work plan for the Financial Year drawn up by the Head of Internal Audit, integrating and sharing its objectives; - held a meeting with the auditing company to verify the financial audit activities carried out up to that date, ensuring that there was a continual exchange of information between the Head of Internal Audit, the auditing company and the Board of Statutory Auditors; - assessed the observations of the auditing company relating to 2013; - examined the process of integrating the Group's internal audit function and that of J. Wray & Nephew Ltd.; - examined the annual safety report for plants in Italy and, more generally, analysed the report on the quality, health and safety aspects, and environmental impact of all the Group's production plants; - analysed the project aimed at preventing fraud through the improper use of IT systems; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its own opinion on the adequacy of the internal control system.